mcfnord/rml/src/busto.md

 of a million dollars“ in DPA time and outside counsel fees related to defending Lindquist’s actions.
-The Penner Complaint elaborated that three recent lawsuits filed against the County claimed personal misconduct by Lindquist: Dalsfng (alleging malicious prosecution by the PCPAO); Nissan (public records lawsuit seeking copies of Lindquist’s personal cell phone records); and, Ames (alleging that Lindquist wrongfully identified him as a PIE officer).
+The Penner Complaint elaborated that three recent lawsuits filed against the County claimed personal misconduct by Lindquist: Dalsfng (alleging malicious prosecution by the PCPAO); Nissen (public records lawsuit seeking copies of Lindquist’s personal cell phone records); and, Ames (alleging that Lindquist wrongfully identified him as a PIE officer).
 The Penner Complaint alleged that the PCPAO hired Phil Talmadge to represent its interests and Stewart Estes to represent Lindquist.
 The Complaint further stated that “the majority of the briefing was conducted in—house, by senior DPAs during work hours.”
-The Penner Complaint also alleged that the briefs included an amicus brief to the Washington Supreme Court in the Nissan case to be filed by outside parties, including various labor organizations and the Guild.
+The Penner Complaint also alleged that the briefs included an amicus brief to the Washington Supreme Court in the Nissen case to be filed by outside parties, including various labor organizations and the Guild.
 The brief was intended to complement a brief filed by the County in the case.

-Summgy of the Factual Findings: A committee of senior leaders of the PCPAO rewrote briefs in both the Nissan and Ames matters; the value of the time spent by senior leaders, which was extensive, is unknown; the County hired Phil Talmadge and Lindquist retained Stewart Estes to represent them in the Nissan matter; the committee of senior leaders also reworked an amicus brief in the Nissan litigation that the Guild and other labor unions agreed to sign.
+Summary of the Factual Findings: A committee of senior leaders of the PCPAO rewrote briefs in both the Nissen and Ames matters; the value of the time spent by senior leaders, which was extensive, is unknown; the County hired Phil Talmadge and Lindquist retained Stewart Estes to represent them in the Nissen matter; the committee of senior leaders also reworked an amicus brief in the Nissen litigation that the Guild and other labor unions agreed to sign.

-Summgy of the Evidence: Penner said that every appellate brief in the Nissan litigation, including the amicus brief filed by the Guild and other unions, and all the briefing in the Arnas litigation was done by a committee consisting at various time the following senior leaders of the PCPAO — Lindquist, Penner, Farina, Sheeran, Civil Division Chief Doug Vanscoy, Dan Hamilton, the lead Civil Division attorney on the Nissan case, and Mike Sommerfeld, the DPA advisor to the PCSD.
+Summary of the Evidence: Penner said that every appellate brief in the Nissen litigation, including the amicus brief filed by the Guild and other unions, and all the briefing in the Arnas litigation was done by a committee consisting at various time the following senior leaders of the PCPAO — Lindquist, Penner, Farina, Sheeran, Civil Division Chief Doug Vanscoy, Dan Hamilton, the lead Civil Division attorney on the Nissen case, and Mike Sommerfeld, the DPA advisor to the PCSD.
 He said the group drafted the briefs over a few days, with the brief displayed on the screen and everyone giving their comments.
 Penner said that his concerns with the process included: It was a conflict of interest for PCPAO management to draft an amicus